 - To delete a rule, the user must have Read permissions for the node and the Business Rule - Delete role permission.
 In this example, Read access permission is also needed for the delete task, because the user will not have visibility to any object that is associated with the node without Read access permissions.

-- Release 8.5.302 provides package-level overrides to these global roles—a user's role privileges can be restricted to specific rule packages by applying Role-Based Access Control at the rule package level.
-See Changes in 8.5.302.
+You can make package-level overrides to these global roles—a user's role privileges can be restricted to specific rule packages by applying Role-Based Access Control at the rule package level.

 List of Permissions